-Tears are required to lubricate the cornea and remove any debris or infectious agents that may contact the eye.
-The tear film is a mixture of mucus, fatty liquid and water.
+Tears are required to lubricate the surface of the eye (cornea and conjunctiva) and remove any debris or infectious agents that may contact the eye.
+The tear film is a mixture of mucus, fatty liquid, and water.

-Certain breeds are more likely to develop KCS.
-These breeds include:
+Are certain breeds more likely to develop KCS?

-Most dogs have painful, red and irritated eyes.
-They often squint, blink excessively or hold the eyes shut.
-There is often a thick, yellowish, mucoid discharge present as a result of the decrease in the aqueous (watery) component of the tear film.
-Corneal ulceration is often present.
-In chronic cases, there is often a history of recurrent eye injuries, ulcers or conjunctivitis.
-Many dogs will develop corneal scarring called hyperpigmentation that can be seen on close observation.
-Corneal scarring often looks like a dark film covering the eyes.
-You can often see tiny blood vessels coursing across the cornea called neovascularization.
+Many dogs develop corneal scarring called hyperpigmentation that can be seen on close observation.
+Corneal scarring often looks like a dark brown film covering the eyes.
+You can often see tiny blood vessels coursing across the cornea (neovascularization).
 Vision may be reduced if scarring is extensive.
-The eyes often have a dull, lusterless appearance due to the corneal drying.
-KCS most commonly affects middle aged to older dogs.
-Both eyes are usually affected although one eye may appear worse than the other.
+The eyes often have a dull, lusterless appearance due to corneal drying.
+KCS most commonly affects middle-aged to older dogs.
+Both eyes are usually affected, although one eye may appear worse than the other.

 How is KCS diagnosed?

-Diagnosis is based on medical history, clinical signs and decreased tear production tests.
+Diagnosis is based on medical history, clinical signs, and decreased tear production tests.
 The most common tear production test is the Schirmer tear test (STT).
 This simple test uses a special wicking paper to measure the amount of tear film produced in one minute.
-Additional diagnostic tests that may be performed include corneal staining to check for corneal ulcers, intraocular pressure (IOP) to determine if glaucoma is present and tear duct examination or flushing to ensure normal tear drainage.
+Additional diagnostic tests may include corneal staining to check for corneal ulcers, intraocular pressure (IOP) to determine if glaucoma is present, and tear duct examination or flushing to ensure normal tear drainage.

-Gently cleaning the eyes several times a day with a warm, wet washcloth will help your dog feel better and may help stimulate tear film production.
-We will demonstrate the correct way to administer your pet's medications and address any questions you may have about caring for your pet's condition.
+Gently cleaning the eyes several times per day with a warm, wet washcloth will help your dog feel better and may help stimulate tear film production.
+Your veterinarian will demonstrate the correct way to administer your pet's medications and address any questions you may have about caring for your pet's condition.

 What is the prognosis for a dog diagnosed with KCS?